From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Results

-Using this setup, we investigated the performance of both methods while varying the concentration of emitters.
-Panel \textbf{a} in Fig.~\ref{fig:4} illustrates the mean absolute error between reconstructed images and their corresponding target objects using the experimental data, shown as dot markers.
+Using this setup, we investigated the performance of all methods while varying the concentration of emitters.
+Panel a in Fig.~\ref{fig:4} illustrates the mean absolute error between reconstructed images and their corresponding ground-truth masks using the experimental data, shown as dot markers.
 For comparison, the continuous lines represent the results obtained using simulated data with corresponding optical parameters.
-The DAMN model outperforms the Richardson-Lucy deconvolution by orders of magnitude, even when applied to real-world images acquired from experimental measurements.
-This improvement is achieved despite operating significantly below the resolution limit of our optical system.
-To further emphasize these findings, panel \textbf{b} in Fig.~\ref{fig:4} shows a representative experimental image containing nearly 200 emitters and its reconstruction by each method.
-As observed, the DAMN model offers a near-perfect reconstruction of the original image without the need for any calibration.
-The Richardson-Lucy deconvolution exhibits severe deviations and artifacts despite knowing the point spread function of the imaging setup.
-This experimental demonstration highlights the benefits of our device-agnostic approach, which significantly outperforms the established state-of-the-art algorithm requiring prior knowledge of the point spread function.
+For Deep-STORM, results on simulated data are also illustrated as scatter points, since each requires a separately trained neural network.
+The DAMN model outperforms both Richardson-Lucy deconvolutions by orders of magnitude.
+Similarly, it achieves better reconstruction performance than the device-specific Deep-STORM, even when applied to images acquired from experimental measurements.
+This improvement is achieved despite operating significantly below the Rayleigh resolution limit of our imaging system.
+To further emphasize these findings, panel b in Fig.~\ref{fig:4} shows a representative experimental image containing nearly 200 emitters and its reconstruction by each method.
+As observed, the DAMN model provides a near-perfect reconstruction of the original image without any calibration.
+The two closest resolved emitters are 1 px apart, even in dense clusters, which is a distance almost 4 times below the Rayleigh resolution limit, $R = 3.9$~px.
+(The resolution improvements for reconstructions with an upsampling DAMN model are evaluated in the following section.)
+In contrast, the other methods exhibit visible deviations and artifacts even with full access to the imaging parameters.
+This experimental demonstration highlights the benefits of our device-agnostic modeling approach, which significantly outperforms the established algorithms that rely on prior knowledge of imaging parameters.